bichlepa/ahk-unicode-enter/README.md

 You can add comments to each character.
 Puth them is brackets.
 Example: `animal = 🐅 (Tiger), 🐁 (Mouse), 🐘 (Elephant)`

 If you want a comma to be entered in a string, escape it (`,).
 You can also enter linefeeds and other special keys as described in the AutoHotkey help.

+You can insert variables content by surrounding them with the `"` character.
+Example: `time = " a_now "`

+If you write `#include`, the remainder of the file will be included into your script.
+This allows you to define your own variables.